icnocop/flare-lang.github.io/language-reference.md

 ```

 Though not strictly required, by convention, a module's full name should
-correspond to its location on the file system, but with lowercase letters.
-The
+correspond to its location on the file system.
+The above module would be located
-above module would be located at `A/B.fl`.
-The module loader in the runtime
+at `A/B.fl`.
+The module loader in the runtime system follows this convention
-system follows this convention when looking for modules that have not been
+when looking for modules.
-explicitly loaded ahead of time.

 Modules can import other modules: